Have you vowed to be an organized mom only to still scramble and feel overwhelmed? Learn 3 tips that will actually help you reach your goals.

 It wasn’t until a friend convinced me to try it, once and for all, that I realized it was actually delicious.
 Telling myself I didn’t like sushi meant only one thing: that I had missed out all those years.

 We tell ourselves thousands of these stories, including whether we’re the “organized type” or not.
-Ironically, these stories aren’t even real—I don’t have an “organized gene” any more than the next person.
+Ironically, these stories aren’t even real—a person doesn’t have an “organized gene” any more than the next.

 The downside of telling ourselves these limiting beliefs?
 They don’t serve us at all.
 Instead, we assume we’ll always scramble, or that we just can’t make enough time for the kids.

-We all tell ourselves stories, so why not start telling yourself stories that actually help you, not limit you?
+Since you’re already telling yourself stories, why not start telling the ones that actually help you, not limit you?

 2. Commit to habits that help you

 Part of the reason we’re glued to the stories we tell ourselves is that they seem justified.
-There are those days when we’re scrambling to get dinner ready or we rush to Target to pick up the diapers we ran out of.
+There are those days when we’re scrambling to get dinner ready or we rush to the store to pick up the diapers we ran out of.